 - Five million organizations use the Azure Active Directory.

-- Microsoft’s Azure cloud platform was the largest growth driver for its’ Intelligent Cloud Unit,’ growing 93 percent year-on-year as the company said its annualized business cloud run rate exceeded $14 billion.
+- Microsoft’s Azure cloud platform was the most substantial growth driver for its’ Intelligent Cloud Unit,’ growing 93 percent year-on-year as the company said its annualized business cloud run rate exceeded $14 billion.

 - Azure’s 40% revenue comes from start-ups and ISVs.